skairs/gettingdata_courseproject/README.md

 Note: An additional readme file is available within the unzipped data directory.
 This readme describes the file structure of the source data.

 ### Manual Processing:
 The downloaded zip file was placed in the working directory and unzipped to sub-directory "UCI HAR Dataset".
-The name of this sub-directory is saved in the `data_directory` variable in the analysis R script.
+The name of this sub-directory is saved in the `data_directory` variable in the `run_analysis.R` script.

 ### run_analysis.R script:
 The run_analysis.R script is broken into 4 sections, each addressing a subset of the tasks required by the Course Project prompt.